gs-wl/proj_web.dev-2/README.md

 ## 📞 Support

-For support, email support@rwa.defi or join our Discord community.
+For support, email support@w3-energy.org or join our Discord community.

 ---